ArduPilot/node-mavlink/README.md

-If you're looking for the officially supported bindings for JavaScript see the [pymavlink](https://github.com/ArduPilot/pymavlink/tree/master/generator/javascript) project.
+<sup>If you're looking for the officially supported bindings for JavaScript see the [pymavlink](https://github.com/ArduPilot/pymavlink/tree/master/generator/javascript) project.</sup>

 # Node.js MavLink library